 Last month, we looked at the steps to evaluate AP automation options.
-Since, I have talked with some of our clients and partners.
+Since then, I have talked with some of our clients and partners.
 Thank you to those who participated, especially Karen Miller and Gerry Libby.
-I think we are all on the same page, but some additional suggestions came out of our discussions.
+Some additional suggestions came out of our discussions and are detailed below.

-· Are these updates part of the maintenance agreement?
+- Are updates part of the maintenance agreement?

-Additional advice includes ensuring the costs and timelines are clearly defined to the extent practicable.
+Additional advice includes ensuring the costs and timelines are clearly defined.
 Allow for some flexibility on costs, particularly consulting services, by creating a buffer in the project budget.
 Also, remember to look at your fiscal calendar and arrange your implementation at the time most convenient for you.
 The end of a fiscal year with closing, reporting and audit preparation may not be the prime time for a software implementation project.

 Nonprofit Accounting Consultant